railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_quotations.rst

 Once the customer name has been selected, different fields of the order become completed automatically, based on the configuration of the partner form for that customer:

-* :guilabel:`Order Address` : person handling the order at the customer.
-By default, Open ERP proposes the Contact Address at the selected partner.
+* :guilabel:`Ordering Contact` : person handling the order at the customer.
+By default, Open ERP proposes the Ordering Contact at the selected partner.

-* :guilabel:`Delivery Address` : address used on the delivery order.
-By default, Open ERP proposes the Delivery address from the partner form.
+* :guilabel:`Shipping Address` : address used on the delivery order.
+By default, Open ERP proposes the Shipping address from the partner form.
 If nothing is defined in that slot, it uses the default address instead.

 * :guilabel:`Invoice Address` : address used to send the invoice to the customer.
 By default, Open ERP proposes the address labelled :guilabel:`Invoice` from the partner form.
 If nothing is defined there, it uses the default address instead.

-* :guilabel:`Price List` : will determine both the currency of the quotation and the price that will be used for each product.
+* :guilabel:`Pricelist` : will determine both the currency of the quotation and the price that will be used for each product.

-* :guilabel:`Payment Conditions` : shows the payment method that the customer will follow, for example ``50% on order, 50% on delivery`` .
+* :guilabel:`Payment Term` : shows the payment method that the customer will follow, for example ``50% on order, 50% on delivery`` .

-* :guilabel:`Delivery Method` : for example ``Post – Express Mail`` .

 You can modify any of these fields on the order as you go.